How to Buy Fiesta Bowl Tickets

-Fiesta Bowl at the University of Phoenix Stadium Address: 1 W Cardinals Dr, Glendale, Arizona, 85305
+Fiesta Bowl at University of Phoenix Stadium Address: 1 W Cardinals Dr, Glendale, AZ 85305

 University of Phoenix Stadium 100 Level

 The 100 or lower level section provides seats closes to the action.
 Sideline lower level seats are some of the most sought after seats in the stadium.
 Seats behind the team benches are located in sections 104-112 and 126-134, these are awesome and go fast.
 End Zone seating (Sections 117-121 & 138-144) offer the perfect spot for fans wanting to view touchdowns up close or even be part of the celebration.